Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 repository uses some form of bundling the React JS which makes development time really slow.

+So just follow the tutorial at [Issue #3](https://github.com/Andrew-Chen-Wang/SPA-with-httponly-sessions/issues/3) until I update the README.
+In essence, use
+SimpleJWT during development by delivering from your Node server at port 3000.
+Then during development, disable SimpleJWT (if you're lazy, you can add SimpleJWT to DRF authentication classes via `DEBUG` attr).
+Please take a look at our template repositories at SimpleJWT for an example of development mode; this repository will stay as production mode.

 What we could do is use JWT during development mode to take advantage of React hot-reloading.
 Then, we can take advantage of the GitHub Action deploying to GitHub Pages CDN so that when `DEBUG=False`, we can take advantage of SessionMiddleware.

-The reason for this middleware switching between a browser-unsafe stateless authorization and browser-safe stateful authorization is for development speed.
+The reason for this difference is that a browser-unsafe stateless authorization and browser-safe stateful authorization is regarding development speed.
 We use httpOnly cookies for the sake of a XSS event.
 Regardless if you're developing or in production, you can test for or someone may perform XSS; but when you're testing, you won't